byaruhaf/RWiOSBootcamp/Week2/README.md

 ## Week 2 Assignment

-ColorSlider is a Color Picker App with both RGB and HSB modes.
+Refactor the [BullsEye](https://files.betamax.raywenderlich.com/attachments/videos/1927/20a3598d-8d8d-4044-ad39-5a1d58c62ad9.zip) project to make it conform to the Model-View-Controller architecture.
 The app can be used with any iPhone that supports **[iOS 13](https://support.apple.com/en-il/guide/iphone/iphe3fa5df43/ios)**

 ### Assigment Requirements completed
-* Users can pick a Red, Blue and Green value using sliders
+* Refactor the ViewController in BullsEye Game to create a UI-independent model.
+* Test UI-independent model on RGBullsEye Game replace Int() type with RGB() type.
+* modify slider’s minimum track tint color in BullsEye Game to provide visual hint to player

 ### Stretch Above and Beyond Requirements completed:
-* “reverse” the BullsEye game to use a text field.
+* “Reverse” the BullsEye game to use a text field.
-* Restrict users to enter only numberic values in to the text field for the RevBullsEye
+* Modify slider’s minimum track tint color in RevBullsEye Game to provide visual hint to player
+* Prevent the user from submitting text that won’t work, either because
+	* The text isn’t a number
+	* The Number outside the slider’s range
 * User can dissmiss the keyboard using two methords for the RevBullsEye
  	1. Tap screen
 	2. Tap done button